UngGas-Studio/BynixScript/pages/website.md

-# Use On Website
-You can run BynixScript on your website by calling the cdn owned by BynixScript
+# How to use in website Guide

 ### BynixScript CDN(Code Delivery Network)
 Version: